izayura/Currency-converter/README.md

 ## Introduction
 This project is perform by **Gloria Ramirez Robles** as a code challenge to evaluate her knowledge and way of working with Javascript.
 The time allotted for this project was one week from the date of the first commit to this repository.
+After this time, iterations were made to change some issues.

 ## Project description
 #### Main description: